eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/topic/typeSupport/typeSupport.rst

    :language: c++
    :start-after: //DDS_DYNAMIC_TYPES
    :end-before: //!
+   :dedent: 8

 A complete description of the dynamic definition of types can be found on the :ref:`dynamic-types` section.

 .. _dds_layer_topic_keyed_data_types:

-data types with a key
+Data types with a key
 ---------------------

 Data types that define a set of fields to form a unique key can distinguish different data sets